 History and Maxis Business Simulations

-SimHealth was developed by Thinking Tools, Inc., a company formerly known as Maxis Business Simulations.
-Company president John Hiles joined with Maxis to combine his expertise in complex behavioral modeling with Maxis’s immediately intuitive, engaging game interfaces; together, they created modeling simulations for businesses with the aesthetics of SimCity and Maxis’s trusted simulation name brand.
-These games allowed workers to learn about the dynamics of their industry by experimenting in a playful simulated environment.2,3 Maxis Business Simulations produced the oil refinery simulator SimRefinery for Chevron staff and explored potential titles like SimPower for other groups.4,5
+SimHealth was developed by Thinking Tools, Inc., a company that used to be part of Maxis, when it was known as Maxis Business Simulations.
+Thinking Tools president John Hiles had a background in complex behavior modeling, and when his team joined Maxis, they wanted to combine their expertise in simulation design with Maxis’s fun, engaging game interfaces.
+Together, they made simulation programs for businesses, using the aesthetics of SimCity and carrying the Maxis brand name.
+These games allowed workers to learn about the dynamics of their industry by experimenting in a playful simulated environment, much like a Sim game but with a more serious model underneath.2,3 As Maxis Business Simulations, they produced the oil refinery simulator SimRefinery for Chevron staff and explored potential titles like SimPower for other groups.4,5

-In 1992, The Markle Foundation approached Maxis to see if and how these business simulation models could be applied to a public policy issue.
-President Bill Clinton had just been elected and planned to address health care as one of this top goals.
-The Markle Foundation wanted to fund a game that examined the impact of the national health care system.
+In 1992, The Markle Foundation approached Maxis to see how a business simulation game like this could be applied to a public policy issue.
+President Bill Clinton had just been elected and planned to address health care reform as one of this top goals, and The Markle Foundation wanted to fund a game that examined the impact of the national health care system.
 Like Maxis’s other business titles, they wanted to target a specific professional audience that could learn by prodding a model.
 In this case, that audience was policymakers, as well as the general public.3,6

 The game opens with a short narrative to ground the subject.
-After a car accident leaves you with an enormous hospital bill, you decide to run for office to address health care costs.
-You win some position of extreme power that lets you control all national health institutions, public and private (an exaggeration for the sake of argument), but your focus stays on how you can help your community.
+After a car accident leaves you with an enormous hospital bill, you decide to run for office to address the cost of health care.
+You win some position of extreme power that lets you control all national health institutions, public and private (an exaggeration for the sake of the game’s argument), but your focus stays on how you can help your community.
 You not only want to bring health care costs down but also to stick to the beliefs that got you elected.

 Before you can set policy, SimHealth asks you about your political beliefs and goals to see how your preferred health care system would align with different ideologies.
 The game judges you not for the merits of the system you enact but for whether you can achieve it within your stated ideals; every two years of game time, an election holds you accountable for how closely you’ve reached your promises.